Hesperian Health Guides

 When a person has diarrhea, he loses fluids and nutrients very quickly.
 A healthy adult may have diarrhea for a day or two, and will quickly recover.
 But losing so much fluid and nutrition is dangerous for children, old people, and people already weak from malnutrition or another sickness.

-Care for children with diarrhea is explained here.
-If you are helping a baby or a child with diarrhea, or you live somewhere where children die of diarrhea, please read this section and then go on to that one.
+Care for children with diarrhea is explained in Chapter 28: Caring for Children.
+If you are helping a baby or a child with diarrhea, or you live somewhere where children die of diarrhea, please read the section below and then read here.

 - A lot of watery diarrhea in a short time.
 This could be cholera.
 No matter the cause, a lot of diarrhea in a short time quickly leads to dehydration.